Joanne Jenkins LL.B. (Hons) East Anglia, Call 2009

 Qualifications & Appointments

-- LLB Law (Hons.)
-East Anglia with Scholarship to study Law in America
+- LLB Law (Honours) East Anglia with Scholarship to study Law in America (2004 to 2008)

 - North Eastern Circuit